Lutein: In foods

+Some foods contain relatively high amounts of lutein and zeaxanthin.
+In a ranking provided by the USDA FoodData Central database, the highest food levels of lutein and zeaxanthin (expressed together as micrograms per 100 grams of powder or fresh-frozen or raw weight) are found in dry paprika powder (18.9 milligrams per 100 g or 1.29 mg per 1 tablespoon serving), frozen spinach (15.7 mg per 100 g), sweet potato leaves, dandelion greens, spice red cayenne pepper powder (13.2 mg per 100 g or 0.237 mg per 1 teaspoon serving), and turnip greens (12.8 milligrams per 100 g).

 Safety

 In humans, the Observed Safe Level (OSL) for lutein, based on a non-government organization evaluation, is 20 mg/day.
 Although much higher levels have been tested without adverse effects and may also be safe, the data for intakes above the OSL are not sufficient for a confident conclusion of long-term safety.
 Neither the U.S. Food and Drug Administration nor the European Food Safety Authority considers lutein an essential nutrient or has acted to set a tolerable upper intake level.

 Commercial value

 The lutein market is segmented into pharmaceutical, dietary supplement, food, pet food, and animal and fish feed.
-The pharmaceutical market for lutein is estimated to be about US$190 million, and the nutraceutical and food categories are estimated to be about US$110 million.
-Pet food and other animal applications for lutein are estimated at US$175 million annually.
 This includes chickens (usually in combination with other carotenoids), to get color in egg yolks, and fish farms to color the flesh closer to wild-caught color.
 In the dietary supplement industry, the major market for lutein is for products with claims of helping maintain eye health.
-Newer applications are emerging in oral and topical products for skin health.
-Skin health via orally consumed supplements is one of the fastest growing areas of the US$2 billion carotenoid market.